-2) Holding the resistor with tweezers in one hand and your soldering iron in the other, center the resistor on the pads.
+2) Holding the part with tweezers in one hand and your soldering iron in the other, center the part on the pads.

-3) Once you have it where you want it, touch the tip of the soldering iron to the top of the resistor until the solder which you previously tinned the pad with melts.
+3) Once you have it where you want it, touch the tip of the soldering iron to the pad until the solder which you previously tinned the pad with melts.

-4) Hold the iron for about 2 more seconds then remove the soldering iron, still holding the resistor in place.
+4) Hold the iron for about 2 more seconds then remove the soldering iron, still holding the part in place.

-5) Wait about 5 seconds then let go of the resistor.
+5) Wait about 5 seconds then let go of the part.

-6) Now, solder the untinned pad to the resistor using only a tiny bit of solder, just enough to cover the pad and have it "wick" up the side of the resistor.
-This will take a very short time, so be ready to remove the soldering iron almost immediately.
-If you leave the iron on the resistor for too long, you may heat up the previously-soldered joint, and when you withdraw your soldering iron it will come off the board and stick to your tip, or it will "tombstone" and lay up on end.
-If that happens, heat up the joint, remove the resistor, and try again.
+6) Now, solder the untinned pad to the part using only a tiny bit of solder, just enough to cover the pad and have it "wick" up the side of the part.
+This will take a very short time, so be ready to remove the soldering iron within a few seconds.
+If you leave the iron on the part for too long, you may heat up the previously-soldered joint, and when you withdraw your soldering iron it will come off the board and stick to your tip, or it will "tombstone" and lay up on end.
+If that happens, heat up the joint, remove the part, and try again.

-7) Inspect the joints, and heat/solder them if they don't look nice and shiny.
-You may end up resoldering the joint that you tinned originally, because chances are that it doesn't have enough solder to wick up the side of the resistor.
-If you do reheat the resistor, be careful not to overheat it; if you do, both solder joints may melt and you may end up lifting the resistor off the board.
+7) Inspect the joints, and reheat/solder them if they don't look nice and shiny.
+You may end up resoldering the joint that you tinned originally, because chances are that it doesn't have enough solder to wick up the side of the part.
+If you do reheat the part, be careful not to overheat it; if you do, both solder joints may melt and you may end up lifting the part off the board.